cockroachdb/docs/v19.1/managed-frequently-asked-questions.md

 ### Can you run my CockroachDB cluster on-premise?

 Today, we do not have an offering that manages running CockroachDB on customer premises.
-In the future, we expect to have a private cloud offering that will allow you to run multiple CockroachDB clusters on your premises using the same tools that we use internally for our managed offering.
+In the future, we expect to have a private cloud offering that will allow you to run multiple CockroachDB clusters on your premises using the same tools that we use internally for our CockroachCloud offering.

 ### Do you have a private cloud offering?